Australian football wants a piece of the lucrative e-action

 For while esports operate in an environment that is foreign to many in the more traditional footballing space, video games are in this day and age an established part of the zeitgeist.

-In 2018, Avengers: Infinity War made history by pulling an estimated $USD 630m worldwide on its opening weekend but, released later that year, video game Red Dead Redemption 2 brought in more than $USD 725m in worldwide retail sales in its first three days of release.
+In 2018, Avengers: Infinity War made history by pulling an estimated $US630 million worldwide on its opening weekend but, released later that year, video game Red Dead Redemption 2 brought in more than $US725 million in worldwide retail sales in its first three days of release.

-And while there are some, such as Billionaire investor Mark Cuban, that express doubts about the viability of owning esports teams, a report from industry analysts Newzoo recently declared that worldwide esports revenues will hit $USD 1.1b in 2020, with a global audience of 495m people.
+And while there are some, such as billionaire investor Mark Cuban, that express doubts about the viability of owning esports teams, a report from industry analysts Newzoo recently declared that worldwide esports revenues will hit $US1.1 billion in 2020, with a global audience of 495 million people.

-In 2019, EA Sports (FIFA’s publishers) announced that their ‘FIFA 19 Global Series’ had produced 61m engagements and more than 11 million viewing hours.
+In 2019, EA Sports (FIFA’s publishers) announced that their ‘FIFA 19 Global Series’ had produced 61 million engagements and more than 11 million viewing hours.

-Crucially for marketers, 62% of American esports viewers in 2018 were aged 18-34 according to Activate, while 58%, per a 2018 Nielsen report, have a positive attitude towards brand involvement in esports.
+Crucially for marketers, 62 per cent of American esports viewers in 2018 were aged 18 to 34 according to Activate, while 58 per cent, per a 2018 Nielsen report, have a positive attitude towards brand involvement in esports.

-And with a recent report in The Daily Telegraph, citing statistics from consultancy firm Future Sports, revealing that almost 44% of A-League consumers were under 34 and that its audience was the most digitally engaged of all major Australian sports – it means the E-League could serve as fertile ground for A-League attempts to expand its brand.
+And with a recent report in The Daily Telegraph, citing statistics from consultancy firm Future Sports, revealing that almost 44 per cent of A-League consumers were under 34 and that its audience was the most digitally engaged of all major Australian sports – it means the E-League could serve as fertile ground for A-League attempts to expand its brand.

 Of course, beyond the game itself, the league also allows for the creation of new stars that can reach an audience that previously operated on a different plane than traditional influencers, with the biggest esports players such as Fortnite streamers ‘Tfue’ and ‘Myth’ having millions of followers across social media.

-At just 16-years of age, high-schooler Dylan Campbell – AKA N8 Dylan – represented A-League expansion side Western United at the first day of the E-League’s 2020 competition through a partnership between the club and his existing esports team N8 Esports.
+At just 16 years of age, high school student Dylan Campbell – AKA N8 Dylan – represented A-League expansion side Western United at the first day of the E-League’s 2020 competition through a partnership between the club and his existing esports team N8 Esports.

 Having already travelled to Bucharest in late 2019 for the first EA FIFA Ultimate Team Champions Cup, the youngster ended match day one as the Xbox Player of the Day after recording four wins from his five matches.